zerrymore/AutoSM/README.md

-# 🤔⚒️: An Automated Framework to Translate NL to Symbolic Model for Verification⚙️
+# 🤔⚒️: A Framework for Translating Natural Language to Protocol's Symbolic Model with LLMs⚙️

-This repo contains code and test cases for our automated tool.
-The general front
+This repo contains a benchmark for symbolic model synthesis and a tool with web-based frontend.

 ## 💡 Introduction